Topics:

 Learn to Fish at a Pond Near You

-Iowa DNR, Fleet Farm, and Berkley and Shakespeare will offer free, family-friendly beginner fishing events at community fishing ponds close to local parks and sports complexes in the Des Metro area.
+Iowa DNR, Fleet Farm, Berkley and Plano will offer free, family-friendly beginner fishing events at community fishing ponds close to local parks and sports complexes in the Des Metro area.
 Loaner fishing poles, bait and tackle will be available at our mobile trailer.
 Fishing experts will be onsite to help you get started or increase your skills and build confidence and knowledge.

 Find a local event near you on our Outdoor Events in Iowa Map - look for the blue fish icon.